August 21, 2017

 At the conclusion of the investigation, the Reporting Party and the Respondent are given an individual and separate opportunity to review the information collected.
 This is called Evidence Review.

 Evidence Review occurs at the Title IX Office.
 Witness statements, physical and documentary evidence, and audio/visual material is provided for review.
 Parties are not provided copies or allowed to take photographs.
 Parties may take notes.
+Parties are permitted to review the material for as much time as requested.

+Information collected is reviewed in its original form.
 Information that is excluded from review will not be considered in making findings of fact or determining responsibility.
 The Title IX Coordinator may exclude evidence from review that violates the privacy rights of third parties.

 After each party has reviewed the evidence, the Reporting Party and Respondent are given an individual and separate opportunity to respond.
 This is called the Evidence Hearing.

 The Evidence Hearing occurs at the Title IX Office and is held by the Title IX Coordinator and assigned investigator.
 It is an opportunity for each party to respond orally or by submission of a written statement to the evidence collected during the investigation and viewed in Evidence Review.
+The information reviewed is available for reference and consultation at the Hearing.
+Written responses are not accepted in lieu of attendance at the Hearing.

 At this time, the Title IX Coordinator will ask each party the questions submitted by the other.
 The Title IX Coordinator has the responsibility to exclude questions that are inflammatory, argumentative, or relate to character evidence or non-relevant sexual history.
 Responses provided are considered evidence and may be used in the findings of fact and responsibility.